-For the first time in 94 years, Bejing's Forbidden City to open at night
+For the first time in 94 years, Beijing's Forbidden City to open at night

 Lantern festival

-Built in 1406, the Forbidden City was the home of China's emperors and served as the government's political center for over 500 years.
+Completed in 1420, the Forbidden City was the home of China's emperors and served as the government's political center for over 500 years.

 Back in the day, celebrating the Lantern Festival in the Forbidden City was a tradition reserved for Imperial families.

-But concerns about protecting the landmark's ancient architecture -- which is mostly made of wood -- from fire hazards arose.
+But concerns about protecting the landmark's ancient architecture -- which is mostly made of wood -- from fire hazards arose and the tradition died out.

-As a result, festival organizers are using LED lights rather than traditional paper lanterns and red candles, reports local media.
+Festival organizers planning this year's Lantern Festival event are using LED lights rather than traditional paper lanterns and red candles, reports local media.

+With the museum being a cultural icon featured countless times in Chinese TV series and novels, news of the evening visits led some enthusiastic fans to let their imaginations run wild.

+"I wonder if people will come across exciting ghostly shadows on the ancient walls." one person jokingly wrote on Weibo.

-The news has set Chinese social media alight.
-Tickets for the tour -- which are free -- were claimed pretty much straight away.
+Tickets for the tour -- which were available free online -- were snapped up almost immediately.
 The Palace Museum's official website temporarily crashed at midnight on Sunday due to the overload of visits.

-"I wonder if people will come across exciting ghostly shadows on the ancient walls," one person jokingly wrote on Weibo.

 Only certain sections of the Forbidden City will be open to the public during the nighttime tour.